redwrasse/convstacks/README.md

 As a first step this library just exposes the parameters of wavenet-type models: number of layers, dilation rate, internal channel size, etc. Nothing too special there.
 And those parameters can be altered by hyperparameter tuning.
 As a second step, a more ambitious goal, it makes sense to help specify/constrain these parameters based on the specific data being trained- its correlation lengths and desired resolution, for example.
 These constraints could then facilitate more efficient hyperparameter search.
 Two desired properties: should not train on white noise, should train with one layer on the ar(2) model.

+### Concepts

-Formally this library is based off the fact that any data series`{x_i]` with an ordering relation and presumed translation invariance is amenable to a general framework for a 'causal' generative model
+Any data series`{x_i]` with an ordering relation and presumed translation invariance is amenable to a general framework for a 'causal' generative model

 ```
 P(x_1, ...., x_n) = \prod_i P(x_i|x_i-n,...., x_i-1)
 min_{params} -log P(data; params)
 ```

-This library is built on the [Pytorch API](https://pytorch.org/docs/stable/index.html).

-### Concepts
 There are a large number of possible architecture choices and parameter tweaks, but a few are of primary interest